-Lots of anxiety symptoms involve a cycle of physical sensations.
-Working on controlling your breathing is a good way to try to interrupt that cycle.
+Lots of anxiety symptoms involve a cycle of physical sensations – pounding heart, shortness of breath, trembling and butterflies in the stomach.
+Working on slowing your breathing is a good way to try to interrupt that cycle.
 Reach out breathe is a good place to start.

 Limit your use of alcohol and other drugs

-While these things might help you to feel good in the short term, they can make you feel much worse in the longer term.
+While alcohol and other drugs might help you to feel good in the short term, they can make you feel much worse in the longer term.
 There are lots of ways to limit your alcohol and other drug use.